-The Study Area is generally bounded by the railway ROW to the south, Stable Road to the north, Highway 27 to the east, and Entrance Road to the west.
+The overall Project Site is generally bounded by the railway ROW to the south, Stable Road to the north, Highway 27 to the east, and Entrance Road to the west.
 It encompasses the southeastern portion of the practice racetrack, the southern portion of the southeast stormwater pond, the eastern portion of Entrance Road, the southern portion of Grandstand Entrance Road, a portion of the rail tracks east and west of Highway 27, and the Highway 27 underpass structure.
+They portion of the Project Site subject to Stage 2 archaeological assessment includes a small corridor of manicured lawn to the south of Entrance Road adjacent to the railway ROW as well as lands around Grandstand Entrance Road and Highway 27 (see photographs 1-10 depicting existing conditions).

-2. Property Inspection
+2. Field Methods